mkht/DSCR_Firefox/README.md

     + The default is `x86`. (`x86` or `x64`)

 + [string] **InstallerPath** (Optional):
-    + The path of the the Firefox installer file.
+    + The path of the Firefox installer file.
     + If this value is not specified, The Installer will be downloaded from Mozilla. (https://ftp.mozilla.org/pub/firefox/releases/)
     + Please use if you want to use self-customized installer or if the target machine is not connected to the Internet.